Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You plan to perform the following actions:

-• Deploy an Azure key vault named KV1.
+• **Deploy an Azure key vault named KV1.**

-• Deploy Azure resources by using Template1 to retrieve secrets from KV1.
+• **Deploy Azure resources by using Template1 to retrieve secrets from KV1**.

 You need to ensure that User1 can deploy Template1.

-The solution must follow the principle of least privilege.
+The solution must follow the principle of **least privilege.**

 Which permission should you grant to User1, and which parameter should be specified when you create KV1?
 To answer, select the appropriate options in the answer area.